+Practicum Experience

-Practicum Experience: During our final semester, you will be completing your practicum experience as required for licensure.
+During our final semester, you will be completing your practicum experience as required for licensure.
 This will be full time for 10 weeks in a classroom that serves children ages 0-8 years old.
-During your first or second semester in the program you will meet with the Director of the Teacher Licensure Program and fill out a practicum form.
-During this meeting a written plan will be developed and signed by both you and the director.
+During the semester before practicum you will meet with the Practicum Coordinator and complete a practicum form.
+During this meeting a written plan will be developed and signed by both you and the Practicum Coordinator.
 This practicum can be completed in a part time basis if needed for an extended number of weeks.
 While you are not required to get experience in all the grade bands (infants, toddlers, preschool, kindergarten, primary level), the faculty and directors will offer you various opportunities to gain experience and apply your knowledge to the different ages.

-IL Early Childhood Education Content Area Test (#206): Take and pass the Illinois Test for Early Childhood Education.
+IL Early Childhood Education Content Area Test (#206)

+Take and pass the Illinois Test for Early Childhood Education.
 Teacher candidates must take and pass this test by the semester before they will participate in their practicum.
+Not passing the content test by the deadline communicated from the practicum coordinator may result in a delay in completing practicum and result in later graduation date.

-English as a Second Language Endorsement (100 hours with multilingual children): You will need to complete 100 hours with multilingual children throughout your time in the program for the English as a Second Language Endorsement.
+English as a Second Language Endorsement (100 hours with multilingual children)

+You will need to complete 100 hours with multilingual children throughout your time in the program for the English as a Second Language Endorsement.
 If you are also do the bilingual endorsement, you will have to take the language proficiency exam for that language.

-Special Education: Learning Behavior Specialist 1 Test: You will not need to do anything additional outside of coursework for the Special Education Letter of Approval.
+Special Education: Learning Behavior Specialist 1 Test

+You will not need to do anything additional outside of coursework for the Special Education Letter of Approval.
 The letter of approval allows you to serve children ages 0-5 years old with identified disabilities.
 In order to get your Learning Behavior Specialist 1 to serve children with identified disabilities ages 6-8 you will need to take the LBS 1 (290) test.
 This test can be taken the final semester or after graduation.

+Dispositions Monitoring

-Dispositions Monitoring: From the time you enter Erikson's teacher licensure program, through to graduation and licensure, Erikson faculty monitor not only your progress in academic courses but your professional demeanor, people skills with Erikson faculty, staff, and peers as well as your professional relationships in the field.
-If a faculty member, your adviser or a professional in the field is concerned with any dimension of your professional dispositions, they will notify the Director of Teacher Education who will meet with you to discuss the concerns.
-Together you and the Director will address the concerns, create an action plan to resolve the issue and revisit your progress as needed.
+From the time you enter Erikson's teacher licensure program, through to graduation and licensure, Erikson faculty monitor not only your progress in academic courses but your professional demeanor, people skills with Erikson faculty, staff, and peers as well as your professional relationships in the field.
+If a faculty member, your adviser or a professional in the field is concerned with any dimension of your professional dispositions, they will fill out a dispositions concern form and meet with you to discuss the concerns.
+The Director of Teacher Education will also be notified and possibly invited to the meeting.
+Together you, the faculty member and the Director will address the concerns, create an action plan to resolve the issue and revisit your progress as needed.
 This monitoring reflects the importance of the quality of the work as well as what you know and are learning to do.